taghad/7-45am_problem/README.md

 # 8am_problem
-try to sleep and Attendance in class(nima, aut online courses system)
+try to sleep and Attendance in class(nima, aut online courses system) you can run this on your linux machine.
 ## Install dependency
 ```bash
 sudo apt-get install xdotool